uviclibraries/arduino/virtual_workshop_children/light_theremin.md

     <img src="..\images\virtual_workshops\light_theremin\animated_code_setup.gif" alt="animated code" style="width:480px;">

-3. Once the code is in, click “**Start Simulation**”, then click on the **Photoresistor** and move the light bar down and wait for the sound effect.
+3. Once the code is in, click **Start Simulation**, then click on the **Photoresistor** and move the light bar down and wait for the sound effect.
     **NOTE: There is a 5 second initialization phase where the ambient light level is recorded (Note: the timer at the top for the countdown, which will take more than 5 seconds because it’s keeping track of “computer” time).** After that, move the photoresistor bar up and down to make some crazy Theremin sounds!
 Enjoy!

     <img src="..\images\virtual_workshops\light_theremin\animated_breadboard.gif" alt="animated breadboard" style="width:480px;">